Walid-Ahmed/imageclassifierSuite/README.md

 The
 trainBinaryClassifer_flow_from_directory trains a neural network with final layer of one neuron that is suitable for binary classification.

-The data should have been splitted from the start to train and eval, forexample the cat_and_dogs dataset is arranged as in following figure
+The data should have been splitted from the start to train and eval, for example the cat_and_dogs dataset is arranged as in following figure:

 ![structure for cats vs dogs dataset](https://github.com/Walid-Ahmed/imageclassifierSuite/blob/master/sampleImages/cats_and_dogs_dir.png)